Canadian Bet Explained

 Canadian Bet (Super Yankee) vs. Yankee Bet

-Since it covers a much smaller number of bets, the Yankee bet tends to be less expensive than the Canadian betting option.
-The potential payout you can get from the bet is also quite lesser.
+Since it covers a much smaller number of bets, the Yankee option tends to be less expensive than the Canadian but comes with a lower payout.

 Parameter Canadian (Super Yankee Bet) Yankee Bet